KDE/homerun/lib/homerunmodel.md

     - mandatory: no
     - An optional argument, passed to trigger() as well

-Functions from the Homerun::ActionList namespace simplifies the creation of actions.
+Functions from the Homerun::ActionList namespace simplify the creation of actions.

 Important: This role is ignored if hasActionList is not defined or returns false.

-## Properties
+## To create browsable models

-### string name
+### Properties
+#### Homerun::PathModel pathModel
 - access: read-only
-- mandatory: yes

-Returns a translated name for the model.
-This name is used as a title for the view associated with the model.
+This property must return a Homerun::PathModel instance representing the position inside the model.

+### Signals
+#### openSourceRequested(QString sourceId, const QVariantMap &arguments)

+Emitted by a model when it wants another source to be opened by the view.
+This is used for example to open a browsable model in a subdir.

+Note: If you want to be able to access your model this way, you need to implement Homerun::AbstractSource::createModelFromArguments().

+## To give running feedback

-### int count
+### Properties
+#### bool running
 - access: read-only
-- mandatory: yes

-Returns current number of rows.
-Most often it will simply return rowCount(QModelIndex()).

-### Homerun::PathModel pathModel
-- access: read-only
-- mandatory: no

-Used for models which can be navigated through.
-Returns a Homerun::PathModel instance representing the position inside the model.

-### bool running
-- access: read-only
-- mandatory: no

 Set to true to indicate the model is busy filling itself.
 Homerun will show a busy indicator as long as this property is true.

+## To provide custom searching/filtering

+### Properties
-### string query
+#### string query
 - access: read-write
-- mandatory: no

 A model can implement this property to implement searching/filtering itself.
 If it is not defined, Homerun will apply a generic filter to the item names when the user type a search criteria.

+## To let the user reorder items

+### Properties
-### bool canMoveRow
+#### bool canMoveRow
 - access: read-only
-- mandatory: no

-If your model supports reordering, implement this property and make it return true.
+Implement this property and make it return true.

-Don't forget to implement moveRow()

-## Methods
+### Methods
-### bool trigger(int row, string actionId = "", QVariant actionArgument = QVariant())
-- mandatory: yes

-Triggers the action identified by `actionId` on the item at row `row`.
-`actionId` and `actionArgument` are defined in the `actionList` role.

-Returns true if you want Homerun to close, false otherwise.

-Note: When the user clicks on an item, `actionId` is an empty string.

-### void moveRow(int from, int to)
+#### void moveRow(int from, int to)
-- mandatory: no

-If your model supports reordering, implement this method.
-It should move row `from` to row `to` in the model and take care of any necessary serialization.
+This method should move row `from` to row `to` in the model and take care of any necessary serialization.

-## Signals
-### openSourceRequested(QString sourceId, const QVariantMap &arguments)
-- mandatory: no

-Emitted by a model when it wants another source to be opened by the view.
-This is used for example to open a browsable model in a subdir.

-Note: If you want to be able to access your model this way, you need to implement Homerun::AbstractSource::createModelFromArguments().